Riva Lehrer: Circle Stories

 Lehrer began The Circle Stories series in 1997 and continued expanding it through 2004.
 The Circle Stories is a series of portraits of Lehrer's fellow disabled artists.
 The title of the series refers to the "circular" method that Lehrer employed in the creative process, "involving extensive interviews with each participant."
-In her work, she aims to honor the “community of disabled innovators who provide support and context for the work of redefinition of disability in the 21st century".
+In her work, she honors the "community of disabled innovators who provide support and context for the work of redefinition of disability in the 21st century".

 Other series

 Lehrer's If Body series stems from the fact that people tend to visualize what they are going to look like at an older age and how that image can change over time.
 The pieces themselves represent her personal ideals about her body and how those ideals have changed over time.
-“The self-portraits of her If Body series chart this schism between the imaginary “normal” body I imagine I “should” have had, and my relationship to my subjective “actual” body".
+"The self-portraits of her If Body series chart this schism between the imaginary "normal" body I imagine I "should" have had, and my relationship to my subjective "actual" body".

 The Family series breaks the stereotype and myth that disabled people are loners.
 It goes on to show that people, disabled or not, form links, connections, and relationships with others.
-Lehrer explains “The Family drawings are an ongoing document of my own community of belonging.
+Lehrer explains "The Family drawings are an ongoing document of my own community of belonging.
 Some are blood relations, others are people who I consider part of my survival.
-They are a testament to the power that human beings have to transform each others lives”.
+They are a testament to the power that human beings have to transform each others lives".